baihuawen/Dota2-wrapper/README.md

 ```
 <br><b><i>Can I get older matches?</i></b>
 <br>Nope.
 Only the last 500 matches for each player is stored in Valve's database.
 To get older matches, you would need to use data from a third-party site which has those stored in their own database, such as Dotabuff.
-##Getting the last 500 matches for a player (IF YOU DON'T KNOW HIS/HER STEAM-ID)
+##Getting the last 500 matches for a player (If you don't know his/her steam-id)

 ##Getting the full details of a match